 What needs to be changed in HVAC system regularly?

 The air conditioner in the HVAC system must be changed regularly.
-Because this part plays a major role in providing good air quality inside the house.
+Because this part plays a major role in providing good indoor air quality.
 If the AC unit gets damaged or if you notice mildew, dust, mold, or other issues, then it must be repaired or replaced soon.

 What are the four different phases of planned maintenance for HVAC?